Chapter 3

 5. The Greek word translated as “keep” is tereo, which means more than the English word “keep”.
 It can convey the idea of guarding, observing, or preserving (as used in Matt 28:20; Matt 27:36; Eph 4:3; 1 Thes 5:23).

-Given that this promise is made to those who faithfully endure in times of difficulty, I think it is best seen (i.e. with the fewest assumptions) as a promise of assurance.
-It is a promise that God will guard their faith against failing even under the worst persecution ever — the Satanic persecution in the great tribulation.
+Given that this promise is made to those who faithfully endure in times of difficulty, I think it is best seen (i.e. with the fewest assumptions) as a promise of perseverance.
+That is, it promises that God will guard their faith against failing even under the Satanic persecution in the great tribulation.
 In this manner, we can be like Christ, who faced Satan’s temptations (Luke 4) but did not succumb to them.
-A promise of assurance would fit hand-in-glove with the opening statement in v8: I have set before you an open door, which no one is able to shut.
+A promise of perseverance would fit hand-in-glove with the opening statement in v8: I have set before you an open door, which no one is able to shut.

 v12 He who overcomes, I will make him a pillar in the temple of My God, and he will not go out from it anymore; and I will write on him the name of My God, and the name of the city of My God, the new Jerusalem, which comes down out of heaven from My God – Fantastic promises of eternal life in communion with God in the new kingdom of God that will reign on earth.
 We see this new Jerusalem in Rev 21:10.